 - Garnish with an apple slice or maraschino cherry.

-If you love Sunday brunch, you’re probably very familiar with the Bloody Mary cocktail.
-Alongside the mimosa, it is one of the most popular brunch cocktails.
+If you love Sunday brunch, you’re probably very familiar with the Bloody Mary cocktail as it is one of the most popular brunch cocktails.

 The original version of the cocktail is often credited to a young bartender by the name of Fernand Petiot who created it in the 1920s at the Harry’s New York Bar in Paris.
 Its primary ingredients are vodka and tomato juice, however you can enhance it to your liking with a variety of spices, flavorings and delicious garnishes.